About the Bean & Bacon Day Tradition

 See an Antique Car Show with Custom and Antique Cars, Hot Rods, Motorcycles and tractors.

-Free for attendees: Exhibition Entry Fee is $7: Bring a non- perishable food item for support of the disadvantaged and save a dollar on the show
+Free for attendees: Exhibition Entry Fee is for exhibitors is required: Bring a non- perishable food item for support of the disadvantaged and save a dollar on the show